Alleyne’s career game carries Virginia Tech over Chattanooga

 Stefan Kenic led Chattanooga (6-5) with 16 points.

 The Mocs led 51-47 after a 3-pointer by David Jean-Baptiste with 5:23 remaining, but the Hokies answered by scoring on six of their next seven possessions.
-Alleyne started a 14-2 run that enabled Virginia Tech to build a 61-53 lead and pull away on a night when it shot just 39% (23 of 59) from the field.
+An Alleyne 3-pointer started a 14-2 run that enabled Virginia Tech to build a 61-53 lead and pull away on a night when it shot just 39% from the field (23 of 59).

+“We weren’t concerned,” Alleyne said.
+“Coach always says to fight a little harder and execute the plays.
+That was it.”

-Chattanooga cut the deficit to 61-58 on a 3-pointer by Jonathan Scott with seven seconds left, but Alleyne answered two free throws to seal it.
+Chattanooga cut the deficit to 61-58 on a 3-pointer by Jonathan Scott with seven seconds left, but Alleyne hit two free throws to seal it.

+“They (the Hokies) did not do things to lose the game, for the most part,” Chattanooga coach Lamont Paris said.
+“They didn’t turn the ball over.
+Their shot selection was pretty good.
+They got to the free-throw line.
+Some of it was us – we made a couple of mistakes down the stretch also.
+A couple of shots we had didn’t go in … While we put ourselves in good position, we���re still learning what game-winning time is and what it’s about.”

 TIP-INS